scipy-lectures/scientific-python-lectures/README.rst

 These documents are written with the rest markup language (``.rst`` extension) and built using `Sphinx <https://www.sphinx-doc.org>`_.

-You can view the online version at: https://scipy-lectures.org
+You can view the online version at: https://lectures.scientific-python.org/

 Reusing and distributing
 -------------------------

-As stated in the ``LICENSE.txt`` file, this material comes with no strings attached.
+As stated in the ``LICENSE.rst`` file, this material comes with no strings attached.
 Feel free to reuse and modify for your own teaching purposes.

 However, we would like this reference material to be improved over time,